PatrickGMack/tebex-front-end-task/README.md

 - Does the form have some validation?
 - Is the code clean, consistent and extensible?
 - Add unit tests or e2e tests, you don't need to get 100% coverage a few tests should suffice
+- Consider responsive design, how does it look on mobile?

 Ready to get started?